luau-lang/luau/docs/typecheck.md

 foo = 1
 ```

-However, in strict mode, the second snippet would be able to infer `number` for `foo` still.
+However, given the second snippet in strict mode, the type checker would be able to infer `number` for `foo`.

 ## Unknown symbols

-You may see this error when using custom globals, and that's by design even in nonstrict mode.

 Consider how often you're likely to assign a new value to a local variable.
 What if you accidentally misspelled it?
 Oops, it's now assigned globally and your local variable is still using the old value.